-Violent crime is a political issue – as illustrated by the BBC report, Donald Trump attacks Sadiq Khan over London violence, on the US President seizing an opportunity to continue his long-running feud with the London mayor (conveniently ignoring the fact that the statistics in New York are more than twice as bad).
+The media-fed public concern about crime has led to demands for ever-increased law enforcement.
+Politicians compete with each other to try to be seen as tough on it: for example, a BBC report Donald Trump attacks Sadiq Khan over London violence, described the US President seizing an opportunity to continue his long-running feud with the London mayor (conveniently ignoring the fact that the statistics in New York are more than twice as bad).

-The media-fed public concern about crime has led to a political response of ever-increased law enforcement.
-Politicians rush to appear to be tough on crime during an election campaign.
-As reported by The Guardian in November 2019 for example, Johnson reveals plans to extend police stop-and-search powers, even though “changes in the level of stop and search have, at best, only minimal effects on violent crime”.
+● As reported by The Guardian in November 2019, Johnson reveals plans to extend police stop-and-search powers, even though “changes in the level of stop and search have, at best, only minimal effects on violent crime”.

-‘Zero tolerance’ Is another popular policy which is not based on firm evidence, but which captures headlines.
+● ‘Zero tolerance’ Is another popular policy which is not based on firm evidence, but which captures headlines.
 An LA Times column, The truth about ‘zero tolerance’: It doesn’t work and always leads to disaster, exposes the failures of this policy on immigration, community policing and schools.

 ● In an attempt to win political support, the British government introduced the ‘Anti-Social Behaviour Order’ (ASBO) in 1998 as a civil order to constrain people’s behaviour when they “cause harassment, alarm or distress” to others.
 The ASBO was quietly dropped, though, when it was found to be ineffective – as described in an LSE blog post: Whatever happened to anti-social behaviour?